biharygergo/card-estimator/src/cli/data/20240601_exploring-different-estimation-techniques.md

 tags: Planning Poker, Agile Mistakes, Estimation Techniques, Sprint Planning, Team Collaboration
 ---

+## Introduction

 Planning poker is an excellent tool for agile teams to estimate project effort collaboratively.
-However, several common mistakes can hinder its effectiveness.
-Here’s a comprehensive guide to avoiding these pitfalls:
+Learn more about [how different Scrum roles can use Planning Poker effectively](/knowledge-base/planning-poker-and-the-scrum-roles).

 ## 1. Lack of Preparation